-Figure 2.5: Example of client-server architecture involving web server which is middleware between web application and server platform.
-Client visualization in HTML5 web page communicates with server via HTTP protocol.
+Figure 2.5: Example of client-server architecture involving a web server, which is middleware between web application and server platform.
+Client visualization in HTML5 web page communicates with the server via a HTTP protocol.

-Service oriented architecture (SOA) is high level programming model based on self contained units of functionality – service – wrapped with documented interfaces.
-SOA introduces a new service layer in the client-server architecture which separate service interface from its implementation.
-SOA principles and paradigms are described e.g. in book of T. Erl.
-[51].
+Service-oriented Architecture (SOA) is a high-level programming model, which is based on self-contained units of functionality – service – and covered with documented interfaces.
+SOA introduces a new service layer in client-server architecture, which separates service interface from its implementation.
+T. Erl. described SOA principles and paradigms [51].

-Another approach represents objects and data of the system as resources with standard set of operations, create, read, update, delete (CRUD).
-Representation State Transfer (REST) specifies several architectural constraints that help scalability, performance and presents functionality via fixed number of operation and uniform resource location proposed by Fielding [52].
-The REST style constraints towards the application is statelessness, resource orientated with uniform interface (CRUD) and hypermedia driven which should facilitate and optimize processing of resources via current web based technologies, mainly HTTP protocol.
+Another approach represents the objects and data of a system as resources with a standard set of operations - create, read, update, delete (CRUD).
+Representation State Transfer (REST) specifies several architectural constraints that help scalability and performance.
+It presents functionality via a fixed number of operations and uniform resource locations, as proposed by Fielding [52].
+The constraints of REST are that its application is statelessness, resource-orientated with uniform interface (CRUD) and hypermedia-driven, which should facilitate and optimize the processing of resources via current web based technologies, mainly HTTP protocol.

-While SOA focus on application design and easily turning the application objects into distributed services, REST is rather set of constraints to the architecture to handle the issues of distribution within web, as noted e.g. by Vinoski [53].
+While SOA focuses on application design and easily turning application objects into distributed services, REST is rather a set of constraints on the architecture, which are used to handle the issues of distribution within the web, as noted by Vinoski [53].

-Software architecture of the enterprise application, distributed systems and some repeating patterns are cataloged e.g. in a book by Fowler et. al[54] or Nilsson [55].
-Integration patterns are discussed with focus on the ways of connecting heterogeneous parts of the system by Hohpe et al.[56].
+The software architecture of enterprise applications, distributed systems and some repeating patterns are cataloged in published works, e.g., by Fowler et. al[54] or Nilsson [55].
+Furthermore, Hohpe et al. discusses integration patterns, with a focus on the ways of connecting heterogeneous parts of the system [56].

 Types of Computing Infrastructure

-When we focus on the architecture of the middleware and philosophy of building a computing infrastructure, these main types of distributed infrastructures are distinguished for scientific computing and are relevant to the rest of this work:
+When we focus on the architecture of middleware and the philosophy of building a computing infrastructure, these main types of distributed infrastructures are distinguished for scientific computing and are relevant to the rest of this work:

-1. Service grid-computing is based on the idea that a computing resources (servers, clusters, special hardware) is owned by some organization but may be maintained by some collective organization with an effort to provide a collection of services in best effort approach.
+1. Service grid computing is based on the idea that computing resources (servers, clusters and special hardware) are owned by some organizations but may be maintained by some collective organizations, with an effort to provide a collection of services in a best effort approach.

-2. Desktop grid-computing is based on the idea to connect generic desktop computers and provide the idle computation time e.g. as a screen saver or background process to the projects.
+2. Desktop grid computing is based on the idea of connecting generic desktop computers and providing the idle computation time, e.g., as a screen saver or background process to the projects.

-3. Cloud-computing provides architecture to services, platform or whole infrastructure in a way that access to them is provided as a service with an impression of sole use it by user or process.
+3. Cloud computing provides architecture to services, a platform or a whole infrastructure in a way that provides access as a service, with the impression of sole use of it by the user or process.

 2.3.2 Research and Education Network

-The fundamental part of any Grid is the computer network connecting resources that are distributed in different geographical location, generally Internet.
+The fundamental part of any grid is the computer network, which connects resources that are distributed in different geographical locations, generally on the Internet.

-The national grid initiative in Czech Republic -METACENTRUM is interconnected via high-speed network CESNET 2 utilizing the technology of transferring data over optical cables using Dense Wavelength Division Multiplexing (DWDM) [57] ad seen in fig. 2.6.
+The national grid initiative in the Czech Republic, METACENTRUM, is interconnected via the high-speed network, CESNET 2, which utilizes the technology of transferring data over optical cables using Dense Wavelength Division Multiplexing (DWDM) [57], as seen in Figure 2.6.